-Still I woke up with the question, “how do I have joy when it seems that so much is unsettled, unresolved, and unrestored in my life, my relationships, my world.”
-I cannot list publicly all the relationships that need mending, the problems that feel overwhelming and unresolvable, or put a name to the general anxiety that creeps in regularly from life in this volatile world.
+Still I woke up with the question, “How do I have joy when it seems that so much is unsettled, unresolved, and unrestored in my life, my relationships, my world?”
+I cannot list publicly all the relationships that need mending, the problems that feel overwhelming and unresolvable.
+I can’t a name to the general anxiety that creeps in regularly from life in this volatile world.
 Like a cloud that keeps building till it blocks out the sun, I’m feeling chilled in the shadows, even on this bright sunny day.

 What seems to have caused his three weeks of mourning was unanswered prayer.
 Visions of the future and visits from heaven did not erase his sadness over unanswered prayer.
-Burdened, perplexed, waiting long saps joy.
+Burdened, perplexed, joyless.
 Feeling what Daniel felt is of comfort.
 At least I’m not alone.

 A prayer for you and me from 1916: “Cause Thy face to shine upon the dark places through which we ay be called to pass this day and may we be made to feel that it is better to hold on to Thy hand in the dark than to walk alone in the light.”